미국 ETF/주식QYLDETF

 What dividend yield is considered high for an ETF?

-A yield above about 3% is often treated as high dividend, but 7% to 12% covered-call ETFs need extra review for upside limits and capital risk.
+A dividend yield above about 3% is often treated as high dividend, but very high yields can come with covered-call limits, price declines, or sustainability risks.

 Which high dividend ETFs are common candidates?

-No. High yield can reflect price weakness or option-income dependence.
-Compare dividend quality, fees, total return, and holdings.
+No. High yield can reflect price weakness, option-income dependence, or weaker dividend sustainability.
+Compare total return and portfolio role as well.

-For long-term growth, high dividend ETFs are usually a supporting allocation.
-For retirement income, size the allocation around required monthly cash flow.
+For long-term growth, high dividend ETFs are often a supporting allocation.
+For retirement income, size the allocation around required cash flow and risk tolerance.

 Add high-dividend ETFs to your portfolio and start rebalancing